raghavmallampalli/dotfiles/README.md

 ### cli
 Basic setup of Ubuntu.
 It installs some essential packages and their dependencies.
 It also installs some useful command line utilites.

-IMPORTANT: Bash shell is replaced by a zsh+Oh-My-Zsh configuration.
+> IMPORTANT: `bash` shell is replaced by a `zsh+Oh-My-Zsh` configuration.

 ### dev
-Programming languages, useful dev tools
+Programming languages, virtual environments, useful dev tools

 ### gui
 OUT OF DATE